Isometrica/isometrica-meteor/docs/multitenancy.md

 Actual constraint:

-- The collection can be queried if, and only if, there is an authenticated user or a masquarade operation is being performed.
+- The collection can be queried if, and only if, there is an authenticated user or a Masquerade operation is being performed.
 - ...

-- What is masquarading?
+- What is Masquerading?
 - When do I use it?
 - What's the 'auth' option all about ?
 - Usage Example